 With the WSOP playing out each summer at the Rio in Las Vegas, poker has become synonymous with the state of Nevada.
 Players come from around the world each summer for almost two months of live poker action.

 That now usually includes online action and big online events as well with so many players in the state.
 Along with New Jersey online poker, Nevada has been a state leader in the online poker industry.

 As of April 2020, WSOP.com is the only online poker site operating in the Silver State.
 WSOP.com debuted in Nevada (as well as New Jersey) back in 2013.

 While traffic is fairly steady these days at around 500-800 players at peak times, WSOP.com makes a great option because of its secure, legal environment.
 Players can also play for seats in WSOP and major online tournament series.

-New players to WSOP.com can earn a free $10 just for signing up and a 100% Deposit Bonus of up to $1,000 with the exclusive USPoker link.
+New players to WSOP.com can earn up to $100 in bonus play on deposit + a 100% Deposit Bonus of up to $1,000 with the exclusive USPoker link.
 That’s a nice deal for new players.

 Also, because of its shared player pools with players in New Jersey and Nevada, WSOP.com is able to create larger play and prize pools because of its shared liquidity in both states.
 That also includes 888poker’s pool of players in Delaware as well.

 WSOP.com uses software from the well-established international online operator 888poker.
 The software is user friendly and features plenty of different cash games and tournament options.